 At what age can babies sleep on their stomach?

-After asking, “Why do babies sleep with their butt in the air?” you may ask if it’s safe for your baby sleeping this way.
+After asking, “Why do babies sleep with their butt in the air?” you may ask if it’s safe for babies to sleep this way.
 The answer isn’t entirely straightforward.

 It is recommended to always put a baby to sleep on their backs.
 What happens if the baby rolls onto their tummy and assumes this frog position anyway?